Date Thesis Awarded

 Stream water age, defined as the amount of time since the stream water was precipitation, was derived using the three 22Na age models.
 The decay model provided problematic ages due to evapotranspiration artificially increasing concentrations of 22Na.
 The ratio model age provided error due to sodium present in underlying stream geology, as well as sodium in throughfall rain.
 As the flux model is only affected by changes in 22Na flux, it can be concluded the flux model provides the most accurate water age as compared to independently derived ages.

 Goydan, Claire, "Development of cosmogenic 22Na as a tool to measure young water age in multiple watersheds" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 880.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.